 CURATOR Justin Paton ORGANISER Dunedin Public Art Gallery OTHER VENUES Dunedin Public Art Gallery, 2 October 2004–13 February 2005; Christchurch Art Gallery, 24 March–25 June 2006 PUBLICATION essay Justin Paton

 Painter Jeffrey Harris never went to art school—he's self-taught.
 In 1969, he moves to Dunedin, where he begins painting full time in 1970.
 There, he's mentored by two older painters, Ralph Hotere (who moved to Dunedin to be the 1969 Hodgkins Fellow) and Michael Smither (who followed him as the 1970 Fellow).

-Harris is rooted in art history.
-His works show his indebtedness to the Old Masters and to modern-period expressionists, including Francis Bacon.
+Harris’s early works include crucifixions, family groups, portraits, and self portraits.
+Some are based on old family photos.
+In style, they range from impossibly fine-detailed pencil drawings and jewel-like ‘icons’ to smudgy pastels and big, brash, painterly paintings.
+Rooted in art history, Harris's works show his indebtedness to the Old Masters and to modern-period expressionists, including Francis Bacon.
 They also recall canonical local figures, like Colin McCahon, Rita Angus, and Smither, affirming a New Zealand painting idiom with strong Christian undertones.